Skip to content

 This section documents the main API entry points and how they fit together.

-For lower-level access (scan objects, file access, data/affine retrieval), see docs/api/data-access.md.
+For lower-level access (scan objects, file access, data/affine retrieval), see Data access.

 Entry point